 Once the form has been completed you will be advised of the original documentation you need to provide for the Benefit Section.
 If you do not have all of the information, do not delay in submitting your application.
 If any further documentation is required, you will be advised and given a time limit within which the additional information must be provided.

-If you need help completing the online form, please come to the Town Hall where a member of staff can assist you.
+If you need help completing the online form, please come to the Council reception (1-2 Seven Arches Road) where a member of staff can assist you.

 If you are incapacitated it may be possible to arrange for a Visiting Officer to call on you at home to assist you to complete your application.
 Please call 01277 312500 for further details.

 Housing Benefit and Council Tax Support is awarded until you no longer wish to receive it or are no longer entitled.

 You must tell the Benefit Service of any change in your circumstances, for example if you move, or if your income changes.
 Further information is available on the Changes in Circumstances web page.

 If you delay in telling us about a change in your circumstances, you are likely to be overpaid.
 We will recover any benefit that you have been overpaid and the amount of Council Tax you are expected to pay may also change.
 You may also be required to pay a penalty for both Housing Benefit and Council Tax Support if you do not tell us straight away about the change in circumstances.
 If the Council finds that you have deliberately failed to disclose a material change you may also face a criminal prosecution.